camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 Both APIs offer different views on the same entities and can therefore be combined as is desired.
 For example, a variable that is set using the Java-Object-based API can be retrieved as a typed value and vice versa.
 As the class `VariableMap` implements the `Map` interface, it is also possible to put plain Java objects as well as typed values into this map.

 Which API should you use?
 The one that fits your purpose best.
 When you are certain that you always have access to the involved value classes, such as when implementing code in a process application like a `JavaDelegate`, then the Java-Object-based API is easier to use.
-When you need to access value-specific meta data such as serialization formats, then the Typed-Value-based API is the way to go.
+When you need to access value-specific metadata such as serialization formats, then the Typed-Value-based API is the way to go.

 ## Input/Output Variable Mapping